1997–98 Los Angeles Clippers season

 The 1997–98 Los Angeles Clippers season was the 28th season for the Los Angeles Clippers in the National Basketball Association, their 14th season in Los Angeles, California, and their fourth season in which they played occasional home games in Anaheim, California.

+Season summary

+Off-season

-The Clippers had the fourteenth overall pick in the 1997 NBA draft, and selected power forward Maurice Taylor from the University of Michigan.
-During the off-season, the team signed free agent James Robinson, and acquired Stojko Vrankovic from the Minnesota Timberwolves.
+The Clippers had the 14th overall pick in the 1997 NBA draft, and selected power forward Maurice Taylor from the University of Michigan.
+During the off-season, the team signed free agent James Robinson, and acquired Stojko Vrankovic from the Minnesota Timberwolves on draft day.